zakattack9/PYTOPE/README.md

 # Python Test Operator's Environment (PYTOPE)

 ## Running PYTOPE
 There are various ways to run PYTOPE locally on your machine.
-The preferred method is to run the entire application, front and back-end, within a Docker container.
-However, if a less memory intensive method is preferred, the [Manual Method](https://gitlab.com/haydenlhannappel/python-test-environment/-/tree/83-zak#manual-method) section will suffice.
+The preferred method is to run the entire application, front and back-end, within a Docker container; however, if a less memory intensive method is preferred, the [Manual Method](https://gitlab.com/haydenlhannappel/python-test-environment/-/tree/83-zak#manual-method) section will suffice.

 ### Docker Method
 The following steps assume you have Docker Desktop installed on your machine with the Docker daemon already running in the background.
 Because we are bind mounting local volumes from your machine to the container, **Windows** systems must make sure that their C drive is selected under *Resources > File Sharing* in the Docker Desktop settings; Mac and Linux systems does not require this step.